Why does NI not have a sign language act?

 Northern Ireland's power-sharing executive between the DUP and Sinn Féin collapsed almost 18 months ago, and the parties remain locked in a stalemate over, among other issues, demands by Sinn Féin for an Irish language act.

-"An Irish language act is all well and good, but parents (of deaf children) are paying a fortune to learn to communicate with their child on a day-to-day basis," said Mrs Newbronner.
+"An Irish language act is all well and good, but for me, sign language is a bigger priority.
+Parents (of deaf children) are paying a fortune to learn to communicate with their child on a day-to-day basis," said Mrs Newbronner.

 "If kids were taught sign language in school, there wouldn't be that barrier between the deaf and hearing community.